Ciriphys/MathematicaCLI/README.md

 is a problem for the century and this project is a way to solve it.

 # Platforms
-MathematicaCLI is currently built for Windows and macOS, hence a Linux distribution is yet to come.
+MathematicaCLI is built for Windows, macOS and Linux.
+However, Windows and macOS are the only platforms I can test regularly, Linux is only tested through [GitHub Actions](https://github.com/ZeXo-Softwares/MathematicaCLI/actions).
-We are planning to extend this software on this platform too as soon as possible.

 # Getting started
 MathematicaCLI uses [premake5](https://premake.github.io) to build the source, and for now, a binary source of such program is distributed with the source code.